Trump's hold on Republican Party on display as conservatives gather

 Many Republicans think Trump will flirt with another run to freeze the 2024 field but believe he will ultimately opt out of running.
 Trump himself has mused privately to advisers that he would like to run.

-"I wouldn't expect him to announce anything definitive," said a second Trump adviser.
-"There’s a lot of wait and see right now among those who are mentioned as probable candidates.
-But I think they’re all smart enough to know that they have to wait and see.
-They know they can’t compete against the former president."

-(Reporting by Steve Holland; Additional reporting by David Morgan; Editing by Scott Malone and Peter Cooney)
+(Reporting by Steve Holland; Additional reporting by David Morgan; Editing by Scott Malone, Peter Cooney and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.